Doubly articulated consonant: Possibilities for double articulation

-Clicks are sometimes said to be doubly articulated, as they involve a coronal (more rarely labial) forward articulation, which defines the various 'types' of clicks and the IPA letter assigned to them, plus a dorsal closure.
+Clicks are sometimes said to be doubly articulated, as they involve a coronal (more rarely labial) forward articulation, which defines the click and IPA letter variants assigned to them, plus a dorsal closure.
 However, this second, dorsal place of closure functions as part of the controlling mechanism of the lingual ingressive airstream used to generate the click.
-Thus, much as the glottal closure of ejectives (the airstream-generating mechanism of such consonants) is not considered to be a second place of articulation, clicks are not generally described as such either.
+Thus, much as the glottal closure of ejectives (the airstream-generating mechanism of such consonants) is not considered to be a second place of articulation, and clicks are not generally described as such either.
 Indeed, it is possible to have a true doubly articulated click, such as the labial–dental allophone, /[ʘ͡ǀ]/, of the bilabial click //ʘ// in Taa.